zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Singleton Pattern.md

 # Diagram
 ![](https://i.imgur.com/gs8UL6A.png)
-1. The singleton class declares a stati
+1. The singleton class declares a static method `getInstance` that on first call creates the instance and then for all the following calls just returns the already created instance
+	- It should have a private or hidden constructor - allow access only to the static method

 [[Creational Patterns]]